Is Managed WordPress Hosting Really Worth It?

 WP Engine

-The plans include free SSL, CDN, Evercache, LargeFS, staging environments, free auto migrations, and 24/7 support.
+The plans include free SSL, global CDN, Evercache, LargeFS, staging environments, free automated migrations, and 24/7 support.

 Is Managed WordPress Hosting Really Worth It?

-Managed hosting costs about 50% more for what seems to be similar specs:
+At first glance, managed hosting costs more for what seems to be similar specs:

-• Non-managed WordPress hosting usually costs less than $10 for the lowest plan for 1 website and 10-50GB of storage.
+• Non-managed WordPress hosting typically costs $10-20 per month at renewal for 1 website and 10-50GB of storage.

-• Managed hosting averages around $15 for the lowest plan for 1 website and 10-20GB of storage.
+• Managed hosting ranges from $10-30 per month for entry-level plans with 1 website and 10-20GB of storage.

-The main difference is you get a lot more services and features with managed hosting that can save you a lot of time and headache.
+The main difference is that you get a lot more services and features with managed hosting that can save you a lot of time and headaches.
 So, managed hosting is worth it if you need those features.

 It’s possible to handle many of these tasks yourself or install plugins to handle them for you on your non-managed website, but they do take a lot of time, and setting up plugins can leave features unselected, conflicts, and problems unresolved.
-Many of the features require premium versions of plugins, so their costs will need to be considered.
+Many of the features require premium versions of plugins, so their costs will need to be considered against managed solutions.

 Managed WordPress hosting doesn’t solve every possible problem with your WordPress website, but it does solve enough problems to handle the main issues for operating a WordPress website.
 It’s built around WordPress’s strengths and weaknesses.
 This makes it fast, stable, and secure.
-When a server can focus on doing one thing, it can do that one thing better.
+When a server focuses on doing one thing, it can do it better.

 We want to hear from you.
 Do you use managed WordPress hosting for your website?
 Let us know about your experience in the comments.